 It’s a bit like collecting interest.
 This cash value is available if necessary.
 But otherwise, it will pay to your family upon death.

-Can You Convert Whole Life Insurance To Term
+Can I Convert My Term Life Insurance To Whole Life?

 No matter when you bought your policy you can convert it to term life.
 The main reason to do this is that term is a lot cheaper than WL and if you have cash value you can invest it for retirement.